Mr-Anderson-sketch/MindfulX/FINAL-README.md

 3. Manually verify key flows (intervention redirect, timer overlay, alarms) since automated tests are not configured.
 4. Update the local changelog even though it stays untracked.

-## License

-Choose and add a license that matches how you intend others to use Mindful X Blocker.
-If unsure, MIT is a permissive default.